colts70/The-Sematic-Stack/README.md

 > Agents **SHOULD** treat this header as a discovery hint only and **MUST** verify the referenced stack resource directly.
 > Absence of this header **MUST NOT** be interpreted as absence of DFH support.

+“If multiple roots claim the same topic, agents MUST treat the topic as contested and fall back to downstream arbitration (KGs, RAG, policy, trust models).”